nieqiyang/llm-environmental-modeling/README.md

-# Large Language Model for Environmental Modeling
+# Large Language Models for Environmental Modeling

 This repository contains the implementation code and data for the research paper: